codeceptjs/CodeceptJS/docs/helpers/Puppeteer.md

 ### attachFile

+> ⚠ There is an [issue with file upload in Puppeteer 2.1.0 & 2.1.1][7], downgrade to 2.0.0 if you face it.

 Attaches a file to element located by label, name, CSS or XPath Path to file is relative current codecept directory (where codecept.conf.ts or codecept.conf.js is located).
 File will be uploaded to remote system (if tests are running remotely).